 Definition 1: The process by which a compound is reduced in concentration over time, through absorption, adsorption, degradation, dilution, and/or transformation.
 Can also be the decrease with distance of sight caused by attenuation of light by particulate pollution.
 [EPA 2005b] Definition 2: Weakening (dilution) of the concentration, as of an antigen in a vaccine.
-[MERREA 2005]
+[MERREA 2005] attributable proportion attributable risk average daily dose

-Definition: A measure of the public health impact of a causative factor; proportion of a disease in a group that is exposed to a attributable risk attributable proportion average daily dose
+Definition: A measure of the public health impact of a causative factor; proportion of a disease in a group that is exposed to a particular factor which can be attributed to their exposure to that factor.
+[CDC 2005]